 The Vietnamese government has a strong commitment to growing its IT industry.
 A single-party system and political stability, means social stability.
-With this stability, Vietnam has policies in place to encourage foreign investment and growth in IT areas.
+Vietnam has policies in place to encourage foreign investment and growth in IT areas.
 Policies that give tax breaks and grants to tech companies give consistency and reliability to doing business in Vietnam.
-The political and social instability in India and China mean the risks of doing business there are much higher.
+The political and social instability in India and China means the risks of doing business there are much higher.

 Some of the benefits of outsourcing to Vietnam include:

 Vietnam’s growth in the BPO industry has been a consistent 20 to 35 percent every year over the last decade.
 According to Vietnam Software and IT Services Association (VINASA), the industry turned over of $2 billion with 70 percent of the industry revenue coming from Japan.

 With more than 50,000 IT graduates a year, the industry is growing rapidly.
 Students have a strong interest in computer science and have exposure to it at a younger age than people in Western cultures.
 This provides a large talent pool for international companies to draw from.

 Located in South East Asia, Vietnam is convenient to several time zones.
 These include Australia, Japan and other major economies such as Europe and the United Kingdom.
 It is easy to communicate during business hours and Vietnam is only a short flight away from major city centres.
 Even countries like America and Canada are using Vietnam for IT outsourcing.
 Although time zones are completely different, this works in everyone’s favour as the work is completed overnight while America and Canada sleeps.

 Established outsourcing providers

 There are many established companies offering IT outsourcing in Vietnam.
 Whether projects are large or small, Vietnam has a diverse range of IT skills.
 Outsourcing companies can offer services developing mobile applications and games, as well as embedded software.